 If you think you can’t add white space to your website take a look at the elements on the web page and remove any unnecessary elements.

-Providing good customer will improve customer loyalty.
+Providing good customer will improve customer and brand loyalty.

 It is all well and good providing all the right channels to provide customer service, but your customer service needs to be more than good.

 Make sure you are polite, punctual, using the correct grammar and truly understand your customer needs.

 Content is king.
 Make sure you have good content on your Ecommerce store.
 Having good content contributes to Search Engine Optimisation.

 To make sure your site has good content, you can incorporate a blog into your Ecommerce site.
 Make sure that it has unique content that is published regularly that is at least 500 words.

 When writing out your content make sure it has internal links and try to add backlinks to your posts where possible.

 If people stay on your site for their searched terms, your site will be recognised by Google as a trusted site for information.